Bett1997/First-Repo.-Hello-World/README.md

 I fing this process engaging and fulfilling, Since I am in the process of remoulding and reshaping myself.
 I look forward to being transparent and resourceful in all matters.
 I am lerning not getting angry fast, and also trying being productive.

+I am Curious to learn.. and Dsign Staff..